 Learn more about what’s so bad about the NXNSAttack DNS Amplification Attack

-As the Internet becomes more complex and the devices and botnets on it more numerous, it’s guaranteed that DDoS attacks will become more aggressive and more frequent and DDoS protection become a crucial component of business cybersecurity strategies.
-The cost to businesses will escalate and it’s not just big businesses that will suffer; SMBs are already hot targets for attacks.
-Over the years there’s been a rise in cases where companies have been threatened with DDoS attacks unless a ransom is paid (these are called RDoS attacks) and experts predict this trend will continue and becoming increasingly common.
+As the internet becomes more complex and the devices and botnets become more numerous, it’s guaranteed that DDoS attacks will become more aggressive and more frequent.
+As a result, the cost of botnet-driven cyberattacks to businesses will escalate and it’s not just big businesses that will suffer; SMBs are already hot targets for attacks.

-For additional insight, including the top IoT port searches and reflector searches performed by attackers, download the complete A10 Networks report, The State of DDoS Weapons, and the accompanying infographic, DDoS Weapons & Attack Vectors.
+For additional insight, including the top IoT port searches and reflector searches performed by attackers, download the complete DDoS Attack Mitigation: A Threat Intelligence Report.

 Learn about latest developments in the world of DDoS that can help you improve your security posture and protect your resources against devastating DDoS attacks.Download the Free Report